Leadership Secrets from the Dog Whisperer

 One of the slides I often show in my training with leaders and teams says simply: “Calm, Assertive Energy.”
 I ask people if they recognize the phrase, and many do.
 Someone will smile and shout, “The Dog Whisperer!”

-If you’re not familiar, Cesar Millan is a canine-training expert whose TV show is called The Dog Whisperer.
-He would visit the homes of people whose dogs were exhibiting “uncontrollable” behavior.
+If you’re not familiar, Millan is a canine-training expert whose TV show is called The Dog Whisperer.
+He visits the homes of people whose dogs were exhibiting “uncontrollable” behavior.

 I discovered Cesar years ago when we rescued a Jack Russell terrier from the pound.
-I learned how to channel Buddy’s high-energy approach to life constructively.
+Buddy has since passed away.
+I learned how to constructively channel Buddy’s high-energy approach to life.

 As I read Cesar’s books and understood his approach, I saw very clearly that his methods give great insights into leadership and communications for humans.